KateG20/app-creator/README.md

 ## Usage

 ```
->> app-creator start
+>> app-creator start \
-               -i my_data.yml
+               -i my_data.yml \
                -o my_output
 ```
 For more information about command format, use `-h` or `--help` option.

-Here, output is a correct absolute path to directory with quotes.
+Here, output is a correct absolute path to existing directory with quotes.

 Input is a correct absolute path to existing .yml/.yaml-file with quotes.
 It contains all the information about what you need to create.